 Tip #4: Access emotional and strategic support

 Everyone needs someone to help them through a Job Search campaign.
 This is even more important if you are an older worker because many of the issues are actually between your ears.

-1. Find someone to help you counter negative fears
+1. Find someone to help you counter negative fears and thought patterns.

 They can also assist you to find ways to manage your demeanour.